Anne of Denmark and her African servants: Pageant in the streets of Edinburgh

 The couple arrived back to Scotland in May 1590.
 A few months later, a household list records that Anne of Denmark had a "Moir" servant in her household.
 It is unclear if he had already been in her service in Denmark.
 Soon after James and Anne arrived in Scotland, there was a pageant in the streets of Edinburgh to celebrate her arrival into the town on 19 May.

-A contemporary description of the 1590 Entry and coronation of Anne in Edinburgh by a Danish observer distinguished between townspeople who had blackened their faces or wore black masks, and "an absolutely real and native blackamoor" leading the ushers or whifflers who made way for the royal convoy.Sujata Iyengar, Shades of Difference: Mythologies of Skin Color in Early Modern England (Philadelphia, 2005), pp. 82-3.
+A contemporary description of the 1590 Entry and coronation of Anne in Edinburgh by a Danish observer distinguished between townspeople who had blackened their faces or wore black masks, and "an absolutely real and native blackamoor" leading the ushers or whifflers who made way for the royal convoy.
 The original Danish phrase was, "men en ret naturlig og inföd Morian var des Anförer".
 He carried a drawn sword ahead of the others who were dressed in sailor's tunics.
 These were men from Edinburgh in blackface makeup, or were wearing black masks.
 David Moysie wrote that there were "42 young men from the town all clad in white taffeta and visors of black colour, on their faces like Mores, all full of gold chains, that danced before her grace all the way".
 These performers, according to the poet John Burel, represented "Moirs" of "the Inds" who lived in comparative ease and comfort by the golden mountain of "SYNERDAS".
 They had come to salute Scotland's new queen and offer to her service their "most willing minds".
 They marched in front of her down the Canongate where she passed "intill hir Pallace", Holyroodhouse.

 It is not known if the man who participated in the street pageant was the "Moir" subsequently listed as a member of Anne of Denmark's household.
-The "Moir", like the other gentleman and servants, was allowed 3 pints of ale at dinner.
+The "Moir", like the other gentlemen and servants, was allowed 3 pints of ale at dinner.
 He wore clothes of orange velvet and Spanish taffeta.
 The costume was similar to those made for others who served as "pages of the equerry".
 He was to eat with the three "lackeys" who attended the queen when she went riding with her companions, including Anna Kaas and, later, Margaret Vinstarr.
 The pages and lackeys were young men drawn from the Scottish and Danish gentry.
 Clothes were made for six pages and four lackeys at Anne's coronation on 17 May 1590, it was not recorded if the "Moir" was one these young men.